kehantan/labbook/docs/buffers_solutions/pfa.rst

 Paraformaldehyde (PFA)
 ======================

-* To make 3.7% PFA from 37% PFA
+**Objective:** To prepare 3.7% paraformaldehyde from 37% PFA for fixing plaque assay.
-* Mainly used to fix plaque assay

 * Can prepare at bench

 **Requires**